Danielle Adams

-College
+College career

 Born in Kansas City, Missouri, Adams began her college career at Jefferson College.
 She earned Junior College All-American honors both years at the school, and as a sophomore, led her team to a runner-up finish at the NJCAA DI Women's Basketball Championship and a 34–1 record.
 Following the completion of her sophomore year at the two-year school, she contemplated where to play the next two years.
 Two of the schools she considered were Louisville and Texas A&M. Although her coach recommended Louisville, she decided that Texas A&M would be a better choice to prepare her for the future.

 She came into A&M weighing 280 pounds.
 With support from the coaching staff, including conditioning coach Jen Jones, she slimmed down to 230 pounds her senior year.
 As a result, she was able to play "longer and harder" which helped her to become a first team All-American.
 In her junior year, she came off the bench and played just over 23 minutes per game.
 As a senior, she started, and was able to play 35 minutes per game.

 To get to the Final Four, Adams would have to help her team beat Baylor, a task that has been difficult recently.
 Baylor beat Texas A&M in both regular season meetings, and in the Big Twelve conference tournament game.
 In that game, Texas A&M held a lead late, but could not hold on to win.
 In the Dallas regional Final, Texas A&M pulled out to a large lead, and was leading by 16 points almost halfway through the second half, when Baylor tried to mount a comeback.
 Baylor cut the margin to seven points, but could not get any closer, and Texas A&M went on to win the first game in their last nine meetings, and move on to the Final Four.

 In the National Championship game against Notre Dame, the Irish were leading at halftime by two points, but extended the lead with a 7–3 run to start the second half.
 During a media time out the Texas A&M coaching staff told Adams to go inside.
 She ended up scoring 30 points, second most in NCAA Championship history and earning the award for Most Outstanding Player.
 She is only the second player, after Sheryl Swoopes to come from the junior college ranks and go on to win a Most Outstanding Player award.
 Swoopes is also the only player to score more than Adams in a title game.
 After scoring only eight points in the first half, she scored ten consecutive points by herself in the second half, as part of a 15–5 run that gave the Aggies the lead.
 Notre Dame would tie the game later, but Adams responded with two consecutive baskets to give her team a lead it would never relinquish.